 Won his maiden Major title in commanding fashion – claiming the 2011 US Open at Congressional by an astonishing eight shots.
 With that first victory he became the youngest European Major winner in history and banished the memories of two months earlier at the Masters Tournament, where he led by four shots going into the final round but carded an 80 to fall way back.
 Yet to experience defeat in The Ryder Cup, the Northern Irishman has appeared on Europe’s last three victorious sides.
 Made his debut at The Celtic Manor Resort in October 2010, where he won two points out of four.
 Followed that with three points from five to help Europe retain the trophy at The Miracle of Medinah in 2012, before his one defeat from five matches helped Europe to another commanding triumph at Gleneagles this year.

-Also performed well in The 2011 Race to Dubai, where he had to settle for second, the same position he occupied in 2009 when Lee Westwood pipped him to the Harry Vardon Trophy.
+Also performed well in The 2011 Race to Dubai, where he had to settle for second behind Luke Donald, the same position he occupied in 2009 when Lee Westwood pipped him to the Harry Vardon Trophy.
 Had near-misses in Majors in 2010, coming tied third in both The Open Championship and the US PGA Championship, his opening 63 in the former at St Andrews the lowest first round in the history of the tournament.